 Assyrian Gateway Human Headed Winged Lions ‘Lamassu’ from the North West Palace of Ashurnasirpal II in Nimrud at The British Museum – Room 6.
-In the background is the Balawat Gates.
+In the background is the Balawat Gates are reminders of how ISIS is destroying history.
 Photo: Mujtaba Chohan/ via Wikimedia Commons

-BY KAZADMOSUL, IRAQ–Islamic State also know as ISIS has done it again.
+MOSUL, IRAQ–Islamic State also known as ISIS has done it again.
 After tormenting the world with videos of beheadings and burning people alive, the terrorist organization recently went after precious historical artifacts in Iraq.
 In a new propaganda video released Thursday by ISIS, members of the terrorist organization are shown destroying ancient Assyrian artifacts dating to 2500 BC.

 Although many of the objects seen been destroyed in the ISIS video are copies and replicas, the destruction is proof of the cultural genocide endemic to Islamic terrorism.
 Of all the pieces destroyed, perhaps, the only authentic sculpture is the winged bull at the gates to Nineveh dating back to the seventh century.